Most women experience an itchy vulva now and again. However, pruritus vulvae means the itch is persistent and causes distress.

 Rarely, a doctor may need to examine your vulval skin in detail using a type of microscope called a vulvoscope.
 Taking a sample (biopsy) of the vulval skin may be suggested.
 This is usually done by punching a small hole in the skin of the vulva and removing a small piece of skin.
 Local anaesthetic cream or injection is used to numb the skin first so that it doesn't hurt.
 The sample of skin is then examined in a laboratory.

-By treating the cause if possible.
+This involves treating the cause if possible.

 Treatments for itchy vulva (pruritus vulvae) vary, depending on the cause.
 For example: